Omaha, Nebraska: Transportation

-Today, the primary mode of transportation in Omaha is by automobile, with I-80, I-480, I-680, I-29, and U.S. Route 75 (JFK Freeway and North Freeway) providing freeway service across the metropolitan area.
+The primary mode of transportation in Omaha is by automobile, with I-80, I-480, I-680, I-29, and U.S. Route 75 (JFK Freeway and North Freeway) providing freeway service across the metropolitan area.
 The expressway along West Dodge Road (U.S. Route 6 and Nebraska Link 28B) and U.S. Route 275 has been upgraded to freeway standards from I-680 to Fremont.
-City owned Metro Transit, formerly as MAT Metro Area Transit, provides public bus service to hundreds of locations throughout the Metro.
+City-owned Metro Transit, formerly MAT Metro Area Transit, provides public bus service to hundreds of locations throughout the Metro.

 A 2017 study by Walk Score ranked Omaha 26th most walkable of fifty largest U.S. cities.
 Of the top 50 most walkable cities only one, Omaha, Nebraska, saw its Walk Score decline, and it only decreased 0.3 points from last year.
 There is an extensive trail system throughout the city for walkers, runners, bicyclists, and other pedestrian modes of transportation.

 Omaha is laid out on a grid plan, with 12 blocks to the mile with a north-to-south house numbering system.
 Omaha is the location of a historic boulevard system designed by H.W.S.
 Cleveland who sought to combine the beauty of parks with the pleasure of driving cars.
 The historic Florence and Fontenelle Boulevards, as well as the modern Sorenson Parkway, are important elements in this system.
 The City of Omaha has proposed the Omaha Streetcar through the city's urban core, with proposed extensions to Council Bluffs, Iowa, Eppley Airfield, North Omaha, West Omaha, and Bellevue, Nebraska.

 Eppley Airfield, Omaha's airport, serves the region with over 5 million passengers in 2018.
-United Airlines, Southwest Airlines, Delta Air Lines, American Airlines, Alaska Airlines, Allegiant Air, and Frontier Airlines, serve the airport with direct and connecting service.
+United Airlines, Southwest Airlines, Delta Air Lines, American Airlines, Alaska Airlines, Allegiant Air, Frontier Airlines, and Sun Country Airlines serve the airport with direct and connecting service.
 As of 2018, the airport has non-stop service to 34 destinations.
 General aviation airports that serve the area include the Millard Municipal Airport, North Omaha Airport and the Council Bluffs Airport.
 Offutt Air Force Base continues to serve as a military airbase; it is at the southern edge of Bellevue, which in turn lies immediately south of Omaha.